KellyTTan/Documentation/ctagold/documentation/ctagold_vulnerabilities.md

 ## [M] Missing Anti-Clickjacking Header
 - Alert appears when `X-Frame-Options` or`Content-Securty-Policy` header is not being used
 - `X-Frame-Options` header is used to indicate whether or not if a browser is allowed to render a page in a `<frame>`, `<iframe>`, `<embed>` or `<object>`
-    - This is used to avoid click-jacking attacks by ensuring the content is no embedded into other sites
+    - This is used to avoid click-jacking attacks by ensuring the content is not embedded into other sites
 #### Preventions:
 - Ensure all sites uses one of the headers
 ***

 ## [M] Vulnerable JS Library
-- jquery version 1.11.3 is vulnerable
+- jquery **version 1.11.3** is vulnerable
 #### Preventions:
 - Upgrade to the latest version of jquery
-- Latest version: 3.6.2
+- **Latest version: 3.6.2**